auth0/auth0-PHP/.github/PULL_REQUEST_TEMPLATE.md

 ### Testing

 <!--
-  Would you please describe how reviewers can test this?
-  Be specific about anything not tested and the reasons why.
+  How can we best test these changes?
+Please provide a step-by-step guide.
-  Tests must be added for new functionality, and existing tests should complete without errors.
+  Tests should be added for new functionality and existing tests should complete without errors.
+  Run `composer test` to run the test suite before submitting changes.
 -->

+- [ ] This adds test coverage for new/changed/fixed functionality
+- [ ] This has been tested on the latest version of PHP

 ### Contributor Checklist